xcore/sc_android_aap/doc/05_api.rst

 **USBHOST_VID_PID_HOOK_ON**

 This should be defined for AAP as we need a hook from device descriptor mismatch.
 This hook will contain the code to start the Android device in accessory mode.
+This hook is called when the VID and PID fail to match the defined values.

 **ACC_GET_PROTOCOL**